January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Museum of Life under Communism

 Location: Muzeum życia w PRL, Piękna 28/34 Street, next to Plac (Square) Konstytucji (city center).
-January 6: 10 am – 6 pm.
-The Museum presents how people used to live during communist times in Poland.
-There are a few different sections where you can experience propaganda, lifestyle, politics or ordinary day from times.
+January 1: 12 pm – 5 pm, January 6: 10 am – 5 pm.
+The Museum presents how people lived during Poland’s communist era.
+There are several sections where you can experience propaganda, lifestyle, politics, or an ordinary day from different eras.
 The exhibition has descriptions in Polish and English.
 There is also an audio guide available in English (to be downloaded on the phone).
 More in English about the Museum.

 Dumplings cooking classes in English

 Location: Pierogi & More cooking school, Stawki 3 Street (city center).
-January 6: 10 am, 12.30 pm, 5.30 pm.
+January 1: 12.30 pm.
 During this experience, you will prepare pierogi with meat and/or vegetarian fillings.
-At first, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover hacks that make them tasty.
+First, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover tips that make them tasty.
 Lastly, at the end of the culinary workshop, you will enjoy a plate full of dumplings, so make sure you come to the class hungry.
 More in English and online booking.

-“The Royal Garden of Light” – the illuminations festival in the Wilanów Palace Garden
+“The Royal Garden of Light” – the illumination festival in the Wilanów Palace Garden

 Location: Wilanów Garden, Stanisława Kostki Potockiego 10/16 Street, January 1, January 6: 4 pm – 9 pm.
 Click here to read Kids in the City tips in English about the illuminations festival (opening hours, tickets, parking lots, etc.).